eBOOK | PAPERBACK | HARD COVER

 More editions are on the way, including the Bodacious Barbarian Edition, Chaos Edition, Asian Adventures Edition, Shakespeare Edition and Jules Verne Edition.

-B1 - THE TUMBLED TOWERS INTRO ADVENTURE AVAILABLE!
+B1 - THE TUMBLED TOWERS INTRO FOR FIRST EDITION

 Free download - HERE.